 One of the core values of Quakerism is that of stewardship–taking care of the places and things we have been given for the good of those who will follow us.
-We exercise our stewardship through a student, faculty, and institutional commitment to environmental and economic sustainability.
+At MB, we exercise our stewardship through a student, faculty, and institutional commitment to environmental sustainability.